hyperledger/aries-rfcs/concepts/0094-cross-domain-messaging/README.md

 This RFC assumes that the Sender knows the Receiver's DID and, within the DIDDoc for that DID, the keyname to use for the Receiver's Agent.
 How the Sender knows the DID and keyname to send the message is not defined within this RFC - that is a higher level concern.

-The Receiver's DID MAY be a public or pairwise DID, and MAY be on a Public Ledger or a microledger.
+The Receiver's DID MAY be a public or pairwise DID, and MAY be on a Public Ledger or a only shared between the parties of the relationship.

 ### Example: Domain and DIDDoc